oriuminc/vagrant-ariadne/README.md

 Goals
 -----

- * Use the tools on the local host machine.
-(Drush, IDE, etc.)
+ * Use your preferred tools from the local host machine (Drush, IDE, etc.)
+ * Changes should be immediately observable in browser
+ * Implement as little code as possible that is specific to the Vagrant environment.
+It will strive to be as "production-like" as possible.
  * Configure VM with advanced performance tools (Varnish, Memcache, etc.)
  * Configure VM with debugging tools (xhprof, xdebug, webgrind)
- * Changes should be immediately observable in browser
+ * Allow apt packages to persist between VM builds (shared folder)
+ * Allow downloaded modules to be cached in such a way as to persist between VM builds (Squid web cache with shared folder)
- * Should be able to deploy from:
+ * Can deploy working site easily from:
     1) install profile, or
-    2) site-as-repo (with DB dump)
+    2) site-as-repo
+ * Install profiles:
- * Install profile run should be straight-forward to test, even for uncommitted changes
+    * are simple to run, even for uncommitted changes
- * Install profile run should be able to append arbitrary settings.php snippets
+    * are able to append arbitrary settings.php snippets
+ * Both install profiles & site-as-repos:
+    * should be able to import DB dumps (remote or local)
  * Should ALWAYS be able to push to remote repo, even after install profile run from uncommitted changes